cstiles/GhostInpsectorClient/README.md

+# Overview

+This client provides a simple way to access your data via the Ghost Inspector API.
-# GhostInpsectorClient
+# Example
-Client to work with the API of Ghost Inspector.